-The data of the output latch is cleared when a reset signal is generated.
+The data of the output latch is cleared by reset.

 (2) Input mode

 A value is written to the output latch by a transfer instruction, but since the output buffer is off, the pin status does not change.

 Once data is written to the output latch, it is retained until data is written to the output latch again.